 Romeo and Juliet

 This film follows three Black women who made history at NASA, and it's based on a true story to make it all the more inspiring.
 Though Katherine (Taraji P. Henson) and Colonel Jim Johnson (Mahershala Ali) are the central love birds in Hidden Figures, we're huge fans of Mary (Janelle Monáe) and Levi Jackson's (Aldis Hodge) supportive relationship as well.
-Mary is a hard-working and independent trailblazer with a stellar sense of humor.
-And the support her husband Levi shows her is truly heart-warming.
+Mary is a hard-working and independent trailblazer with a stellar sense of humor, and the support her husband Levi shows her is truly heart-warming.

 The Danish Girl

 This brilliantly acted film follows Greta (Alicia Vikander) and Einar (Eddie Redmayne) as they navigate his gender identity, revealing the transcendent power of love.
-And maybe the only thing more inspiring than this film is the true relationship it was based on between Lili Elbe and Gerda Gottlieb.
+The only thing more inspiring than this film is the true relationship it was based on between Lili Elbe and Gerda Gottlieb.
 They each discover things about themselves, growing as individuals.
 The film completely contests the accepted notion of a "successful" marriage as they ultimately find other partners, all the while loving one another unconditionally.

 Her follows Theodore (Joaquin Phoenix), a sensitive, solitary man, as he navigates the end of his marriage to Catherine (Rooney Mara), his childhood sweetheart.
 The romantic science-fiction plot is set in a futuristic Los Angeles.
 Along the way, he purchases an operating system upgrade for himself with AI.
-He gives the system a female voice and calls her Samantha (Scarlet Johansen).
+He gives the system a female voice and calls her Samantha (Scarlet Johansson).
 While it all may sound a bit far-fetched, the concept quickly becomes believable and the inventive plot begs some complex questions, like the meaning of connection and Samantha's maturing past the intentions of the programmers, developing a capacity to exist outside of Theodore’s needs.

 You never know when love will sneak up on you, and Carol tells the story of exactly that.
 Set in 1950s New York, the film follows Carol (Cate Blanchett), who is trapped in a loveless marriage.
 She meets Therese Belivet (Rooney Mara), who is younger than her, working the job of a department store clerk.
-The duo’s connection deepens, while turning into a complicated romance along the way.
+The duo’s connection deepens, turning into a complicated romance along the way.

 In an effort to get to know the suave Johnny Castle (Patrick Swayze), Baby (Jennifer Grey) volunteers to be his dance partner for the summer floor show, despite her lack of experience.
 Her expectedly boring summer suddenly turns passionate as she tries to demonstrate to her stubborn father that her summer romance is for real.
 She teaches us that you never know what kind of magical moments you'll experience until you get outside your comfort zone.